-Look for a delightful duet between Holliday and Lemmon, interspersed with conversation and casually confident piano-playing, one of the finest parts of the film.
+Look for a delightful duet between Holliday and Lemmon, interspersed with conversation and casually confident piano-playing, as one of the finest parts of the film.

 It Should Happen to You was nominated for one Academy Award, Best Costume Design (Black & White).
 It was well-received by both critics and audiences, and its popularity for classic film fans has grown in recent years with the onslaught of reality shows making the film’s mockery of being famous for being famous seem both prescient and insightful.